 11. Does the candidate work better alone or with a team?

-Some people are simply better workers on an island.
+Some people are simply better workers on their own.
 If the reference notes that the candidate didn’t work well with others or regularly faced interpersonal battles, take note.
 If the job you’re hiring them for doesn’t require working with others, this may be acceptable.
 But if you need them to work as part of a team, this could be a deal breaker.

 12. Was the candidate a good communicator and listener?